VCorak/react-portfolio/README.md

-## PORTFOLIO PAGE
+## PORTFOLIO PAGE 👩📣

-**This is portfolio page, short one age project that summarise favourite projects I worked on so far, few lines about me and contact information.**
+**This is portfolio page, project that summarise favourite projects I worked on so far, few lines about me and contact information.**
 [Valentina Corak](https://valentinacorak.netlify.app/)

 ## Which technologies I used and why?